-Florian Wiencek (B.Sc. in Digital Media – 2006; M.A. in Art and Cultural Mediation – 2009; University of Bremen) is currently Media Officer at Global Young Academy, PhD fellow at Jacobs University Bremen, Germany (Visual Communication and Expertise) and freelance lecturer.
-He is finishing his thesis on the topic of “Digital Mediation of Art and Culture”, analyzing how digital media and digital data with their characteristics and affordances are currently employed in practices of mediation of art and culture and for cultural learning.
+Florian Wiencek (B.Sc. in Digital Media – 2006; M.A. in Art and Cultural Mediation – 2009; University of Bremen) is currently researcher and lecturer in the Department for Image Science at Danube University Krems, working on the Archive of Digital Art and developing projects in the field of Digital Humanities.
+He is PhD fellow at Jacobs University Bremen, Germany (Visual Communication and Expertise), finishing his thesis on the topic of “Digital Mediation of Art and Culture”, analyzing how digital media and digital data with their characteristics and affordances are currently employed in practices of mediation of art and culture and for cultural learning.
 Moreover he is interested in the creative (re-)use of digital heritage data for co-creative knowledge generation about and with art and culture together with the audience inside and outside of an exhibition or institution.

 Before he was teaching as visiting lecturer in the department of Art, Art History & Visual Studies at Duke University (Durham NC, USA), served as Steering Committee Member of the Research Center “Visual Communication and Expertise” (Jacobs University Bremen) and was working as research associate in the BMBF-funded project „Visual–Film–Discourse“ (Jacobs University Bremen) on the categorization and image typologies of news images and the use of image archives and -databases in news production.

-Moreover he has worked as freelance graphic- and webdesigner and as curator / project manager / designer in several exhibition projects.
+Moreover he has worked as Media Officer at Global Young Academy in Science Communications, as freelance graphic- and webdesigner and as curator / project manager / designer in several exhibition projects.
 His main research interests are digital mediation of art and culture, digital archives, media- and hybrid art, digital culture and communication as well as co-creative and participatory methods of knowledge generation and education.

 The exhibition title “16/32″ (Gallerie für Gegenwartskunst, Barbara Claassen-Schmal, Bremen, Germany, 17.06.-17.07.2007) is a reference to the bit-architecture of the processor built into the Atari ST, one of the first home computers which was wide spread in German households.
 This exhibition gave an overview over early computer art from Bremen – especially computer graphic – produced with home computers like the Atari ST. The exhibition was shown in conjunction with the exhibition “Ex Machina – Frühe Computergrafik bis 1979” at Kunsthalle Bremen.